 Mikayla wanted a simple black and white wedding invite for her wedding to Made.
 With this in mind, I decided to make their names the hero and designed some custom lettering for them in a loose calligraphic style.

 The single page invite was accompanied by a wishing well card in the same design, and this was held together by a simple black band with an M monogram.

 CHOICE is a training manual for Australian Geographic staff.
 The manual features the six key steps of selling, combining to form a guide that takes employees from the initial acknowledgement through to closing the sale and encouraging customers to return.

 The interlocking triangles create a hexagon reflects this six-step concept – each part can stand on its own but the outcome is better when all the segments are combined.
 The manual was accompanied by a DVD and a USB.

 The CHOICE branding was also adopted as the theme for the Australian Geographic manager's conference in 2013.
 I created a series of typographic banners with inspiring quotes to do with "choices", as well as an infographic banner for store staff to understand just what goes into developing the campaigns and product ranges in a year.

-When Australian Geographic first bought Bobble Art, we inherited a logo, a few colours and a font.
-With this limited branding guideline, and our roll-out of retail stores, I had to develop a much larger brand presence that was bright, colourful and worked within the design of the stores themselves.
+When Australian Geographic first bought bobble art, we inherited a logo, a few colours and a font.
+With this limited branding, and our roll-out of retail stores, I had to develop a much larger brand presence that was bright, colourful and worked within the design of the stores themselves.

 Woodcraft kits: when Australian Geographic launches a new range of woodcraft kits.
 I was tasked with designing a cover sheet to make products look similar, but avoid looking age-specific.
 Using the images supplied, I was inspired by fairytales to design these illustrative cover sheets, yet kept the colour to a minimum to ensure they still appealed to adults.